-Watch enough Spanish videos, and you’ll gain an incredibly broad perspective of the Spanish-speaking world and the diversity that it encompasses.
+They can also be excellent, authentic Spanish learning tools: watch enough Spanish videos, and you’ll gain an incredibly broad perspective of the Spanish-speaking world and the diversity that it encompasses.

 1. Language Learning Videos

 Sometimes, you’ll feel like you’re in a classroom.
 Other times you’ll feel like you’ve got a personal tutor.
-Still other times, the experience is more like watching an informative PBS show or listening to a tipsy friend lay out Spanish pick-up lines over too many beers.
+Still other times, the experience is more like watching an informative PBS show or listening to a tipsy friend lay down Spanish pick-up lines over too many beers.

 “Learn Spanish with a Joke #1” from Señor Jordan

-Just think of all the new vocabulary, idioms, figurative language and puns you’d learn!
+Just think of all the new vocabulary, Spanish idioms, figurative language and puns you’d learn!
 Plus, you’ll be able to share a joke anytime you need to break the ice.

 He makes Spanish learning fun with all the awkward quirk of a professional educator who loves his job a little too much.
 When he’s not teaching his own Spanish classes, he takes his free time and turns it into Spanish video production time.

 You’re going to need to communicate with hotels and hostels, travel agencies, restaurants, taxi cab services, friends, family and more people than you ever realize before traveling in the Spanish-speaking world.